MetaMask/metamask-extension/test/manual-scenarios/privacy-settings/check "IPFS gateway" toggle works correctly.md

 When I click on the "IPFS gateway" toggle icon again Then the toggle switch should visually indicate to ON

-# Scenario: Verification of IPFS gateway functionality
+# Scenario: Verification of IPFS gateway functionality with toggle ON

 Given I am on the Security & Privacy settings page
 And the "IPFS gateway" toggle is set to ON
+When I attempt to view images of my NFTs (e.g. ERC1155) stored on IPFS Then MetaMask should successfully fetch and display this information

+# Scenario: Verification of IPFS gateway functionality with toggle OFF

+Given I am on the Security & Privacy settings page
+And the "IPFS gateway" toggle is set to OFF
-When I view images of my NFTs
+When I attempt to view images of my NFTs (e.g. ERC1155) stored on IPFS Then MetaMask should display a placeholder image instead of the NFT media
-Or I enter ENS addresses in my browser's address bar Or I view icons for different tokens
-Then MetaMask should fetch this information

 ```